Skip to content

 Note how in this case attacks against the intermediary conclusion can be visualized, because it was automatically added as a statement to the map (using the statementSelectionMode with-relations).

-# Defining which statements are used in an inferential step
+Defining which statements are used in an inferential step

 In complex arguments an inferential step sometimes does use statements for its inference that were already listed as premise in another inferential step.
 In other cases a conclusion of another inferential step is used that is not the directly preceding step.

-In both of these cases you have to tell Argdown explicitely which statements were used in the inferential step.
+In both of these cases you have to tell Argdown explicitly which statements were used in the inferential step.
 You can do so by adding a metadata list to the conclusion or the inference:

 ===